Add

 Webflow vs Webstudio: the 2026 comparison

-Webflow and Webstudio deliver on the same promise: building professional websites visually, without compromising code quality.
+Webflow and Webstudio deliver on the same promise: building professional websites visually, without sacrificing code quality.

-In 2026, the choice between these two tools mainly comes down to ecosystem maturity (Webflow) vs. developer-oriented flexibility (Webstudio).
+In 2026, the choice between these two tools mostly comes down to ecosystem maturity (Webflow) vs developer-oriented flexibility (Webstudio).

-This guide breaks down the differences, similarities, use cases, and practical criteria to help you choose one over the other.
+This guide breaks down the differences, shared strengths, use cases, and practical criteria to help you choose one or the other.

-Objective: to help you decide quickly based on your profile, your budget, and your projects.
+Goal: help you make a quick decision based on your profile, budget, and projects.

 Criteria Webflow 2026 Webstudio 2026

-Product maturity Very mature, large ecosystem Young, still rapidly evolving
+Product maturity Very mature, broad ecosystem Young, still evolving fast

 Main target audience Designers, agencies, marketers Technical designers, front-end developers

-Product priority Visual experience + CMS + managed hosting Clean, exportable code, integration into existing stack
+Product priority Visual experience + CMS + managed hosting Clean, exportable code, integration with an existing stack

-"No-code" level Very complete, very little code required More "low-code" / "dev-friendly"
+No-code level Very complete, very little code needed More “low-code” / “dev-friendly”

 Strategy Closed all-in-one platform Open tool, closer to Git / dev workflows

-• Webflow favors an integrated experience (designer + CMS + hosting).
+• Webflow prioritizes an integrated experience (designer + CMS + hosting).

-• Webstudio favors technical freedom (export, integration with the rest of your stack).
+• Webstudio prioritizes technical freedom (export, integration with the rest of your stack).

-This difference in positioning often raises the question of whether Webflow is still pure no-code or if it is more similar to low-code, a subject that we detail in our analysis.
-Webflow no-code or low-code.
+This difference in positioning often raises the question of whether Webflow is still pure no-code or whether it’s moving closer to low-code, a topic we cover in our analysis of Webflow no-code or low-code.

 Design interface and no-code experience